BenjaminCatarevas/yelp-api-project/README.md

 ## Usage

 Visit: https://benjamincatarevas.github.io/yelp-api-project/ to use this app.
-Geolocation does not need to be enabled to use.
+Geolocation does not need to be enabled to use, but the browser does need geolocation built into it.

 ## Built With